eBookhorizlink Lets Get Physical eBook

 Recently I had a bunch of stress, but the good kind.
 All exciting and a bit overwhelming.
 Finishing off my students for the quarter, moving my horses, and re-configuring my business definitely had the potential to throw me into an anxious tailpsin.

-Now that all the stress is wrapping up I know I handled it better than I did in the past.
+Now that all the stress is wrapping up I know I handled it better than I how much valium for dentist appointment did in the past.
 I slept well, my body didn’t inflame, and I didn’t spaz out during any of it.
 That is an achievement!

 Here are a few things I did differently “take care of myself”: